MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 - **Center of Excellence, IT, and BI team:** The teams that are also responsible for overseeing Power BI.
 They may need to collaborate with Power BI administrators and other relevant teams.

 > [!IMPORTANT]
-> We recommend that you closely follow the [Power BI release plan](https://powerbi.microsoft.com/roadmap/) for future enhancements of auditing and monitoring capabilities.
+> We recommend that you closely follow the [Power BI release plan](https://powerbi.microsoft.com/roadmap/) to learn about future enhancements of the auditing and monitoring capabilities.

 The purpose of a tenant-level audit solution is to capture and analyze data for all users, activities, and solutions deployed to a Power BI tenant.
 This tenant-level auditing data is valuable for many purposes, allowing you to analyze adoption efforts, understand usage patterns, educate users, support users, mitigate risk, improve compliance, manage license costs, and monitor performance.

 Creating an end-to-end auditing solution that's secure and production-ready is a significant project that takes time.
 Think of it as building business intelligence on business intelligence (BI on BI).
-For more information about why the auditing data is so valuable, see [Auditing and monitoring overview](powerbi-implementation-planning-auditing-monitoring-overview.md).
+For information about why the auditing data is so valuable, see [Auditing and monitoring overview](powerbi-implementation-planning-auditing-monitoring-overview.md).

 For report-level auditing, which is targeted at report creators, see [Report-level auditing](powerbi-implementation-planning-auditing-monitoring-report-level-auditing.md).

 For auditing data assets, which is targeted at data creators, see [Data-level auditing](powerbi-implementation-planning-auditing-monitoring-data-level-auditing.md).

 The remainder of this article focuses on tenant-level auditing.

 > [!TIP]
 > The primary focus of this article is to help you plan to create an end-to-end auditing solution.
-Because the content in this article is organized into phases, you will need information across multiple phases.
-For example, you'll find information in Phase 1 for planning to use a service principal and information in Phase 2 for prerequisites and setup.
-Therefore, we recommend that you read the entire article first to become familiar with what's involved.
-Then, proceed to plan and build your auditing solution in an iterative manner.
+Because the content in this article is organized into four phases, you'll need information across multiple phases.
+For example, you'll find information in Phase 1 about planning to use a service principal, and information in Phase 2 about prerequisites and setup.
+>
+> Therefore, we recommend that you read this entire article first so that you'll be familiar with what's involved.
+Then you should be well-prepared to plan and build your auditing solution in an iterative manner.

-When planning to build a tenant-level auditing solution, expect to spend time on the following four phases.
+When you plan to build a tenant-level auditing solution, plan to spend time on the following four phases.

 - **Phase 1: Planning and decisions**
   - [Requirements and priorities](#requirements-and-priorities)